 Whiplash Symptoms – When to Seek Care

 If this describes your situation, don’t worry, you’re not alone.
-According to the Washington State Department of Transportation, there were over 12,000 crashes in the city of Seattle — and that was just during 2018!
+According to the Washington State Department of Transportation, there were over 86,230 crashes in the state of Washington in 2020 — and that was just during 2020!

 Other sources of whiplash include falling, assault, blunt-force trauma, and high-impact sports like football and snowboarding.